matheuscarrijo/growl_reg/readme.md

 $\ell_1$ (OWL) Norm introduced independently by Zeng and Figueiredo (2014a) and Bogdan et al. (2013).

-Due to the non-smoothness of the GrOWL penalty, a closed-form solution to this problem is not available.
+Due to the non-smothness of the GrOWL penalty, a closed-form solution to this problem is not available.
 However, the objective function remains convex, allowing the use of efficient proximal optimization algorithms to reliably compute the solution.
 Specifically, it is used the Proximal Gradient Method with